Teenlife

 Community Service Can Be an Investment: Long-term Opportunities

-Organizations love it when they can find consistent help – and (fine, mom) colleges like it when you commit to an organization rather than flitting through many different volunteer jobs.
+Organizations love it when they can find consistent help – and (fine, mom) colleges like it when you commit to an organization rather than flitting through many volunteer jobs.
 Here’s a list of organizations most likely to offer long-term opportunities.

 1. Help animals find forever homes.
 Channel the energy you expend sending dog pictures to your group chat and start to use it to help the real lives of real animals.
 Check the volunteer guidelines at your local animal shelter or ASPCA chapter.